-By means of a Scientific Workflow Management System (ScWfMS) users are able to orchestrate the execution of engineering simulations as workflow tasks that can be arranged in many different ways.
+By means of our scientific workflow management system (ScWfMS), users are able to orchestrate the execution of engineering simulations as workflow tasks that can be arranged in many different ways.
 Within a workflow, as its last step, the most interesting cases can also be selected for visualization in an immersive collaborative session.
-A simplified Grid computing infrastructure seamlessly integrated into the system supports the distributed execution of simulations.
-The collaboration support is provided by a videoconference system [Pozzer et al. 2003], a mechanism for creating private and shared 3D annotations connected to engineering artifacts, and additional visualization feed through mechanisms that improves the system awareness.
-Those features compose a Collaborative Problem Solving Environment that enables engineers to set up computations in an integrated environment [Houstis et al. 1997].
-CEE is therefore composed of the following different tools for distributed group work:
+A simplified grid computing infrastructure seamlessly integrated into the system supports the distributed execution of simulations.
+Collaboration support is provided by a videoconference system [Pozzer et al. 2003], a mechanism for creating private and shared 3D annotations connected to engineering artifacts, and additional visualization feed-through mechanisms that improve system awareness.
+Those features compose a collaborative problem-solving environment that enables engineers to set up computations in an integrated environment [Houstis et al. 1997].
+The CEE is therefore composed of the following tools for distributed group work:

-Virtual Reality Visualization tool for collaborative visualization of simulations in an immersive or desktop environment;
+Virtual reality visualization tool for collaborative visualization of simulations in an immersive or desktop environment;

-Scientific Workflow Management System based on BPEL (Business Process Execution Language) [OASIS] workflow used as a process-oriented tool to control the execution of simulations;
+Scientific workflow management system based on BPEL (Business Process Execution Language) [OASIS] workflows, used as a process-oriented tool to control the execution of simulations;

-Videoconference System developed for supporting human communication, providing integrated audio and video channels, subjected to defined control policies;
+Videoconference system developed to support human communication, providing integrated audio and video channels, subject to defined control policies.

 In the following sections we present some aspects of the developed system.
-In section 2 we present the main characteristics of Offshore Engineering projects discussing some problems addressed.
+In section 2 we outline the main characteristics of offshore engineering projects, discussing some of the problems addressed.
 Related works that inspired the development of the system are presented in section 3.
 In section 4, we describe the main architecture of the CEE.
-Some application scenarios are presented in section 5 and conclusions in section 6 finish the paper.
+Some application scenarios are presented in section 5, and conclusions in section 6 finish the paper.

 2. Offshore Engineering Projects